Quick start for using an existing environment to validate your legacy web client app with the Unified Interface

 This quick start topic shows you how to use an existing environment to create a Unified Interface application based upon your current configuration or default solution.
 This allows you to explore and test the Unified Interface while running your existing legacy web client applications in parallel.
 A user can then switch between environments for a side-by-side view.

-For similar instructions that show you how to create a new sandbox environment to isolate the testing and view only the Unified Interface experience, see Quick start for transitioning your Dynamics 365 for Customer Engagement apps legacy web client application to Unified Interface.
+For similar instructions that show you how to create a new sandbox environment to isolate the testing and view only the Unified Interface experience, see Quick start for transitioning your Dynamics 365 legacy web client application to Unified Interface.

-For environments with Dynamics 365 for Field Service or Dynamics 365 for Project Service Automation apps, see Dynamics 365 for Customer Engagement apps.
+For environments with Dynamics 365 Field Service or Dynamics 365 Project Service Automation apps, see Dynamics 365 apps.

-- An existing Dynamics 365 for Sales or Service legacy web client application.
+- An existing Dynamics 365 Sales or Service legacy web client application.

 - Although not required, we recommend using a non-production environment to test your application.
 More information: Manage sandbox instances